terrylinooo/mynote/README.txt

 == Description ==

 Mynote is a responsive, clean, Markdown friendly WordPress blog theme.
 It is based on Bootstrap 4 and Fontawesome 5.
 It is suitable for programming, business, technical, professional, niche and any kind of blogging sites.
 Mynote has landing-page templates so that can your highly customize your homepage, make your website unique and professional.
-You can also install `WP Mynote MD` plugin to enable more features that are specially designed for Mynote theme.

 == Installation ==